Konoca/Anime-Interface/README.md

 $ python3 main.py
 ```

+# Modes
+## Interface Mode
+- Manage files on computer
+- Mark as watched
+- Broadcast day and description

+## Database Mode
+- Mark as watched
+- Broadcast day and description

 # .env file
 Create copy of .env-template and rename as ".env".
 Below are descriptions of all the variables